Minutiae and Level 1-2-3 Detail: Galton Features, Pores, Edges

 | Neumann et al. probabilistic model | Neumann, Champod, Puch-Solis et al. (2007+), University of Lausanne / NIST | Bayesian feature-based LR using minutia position, type, direction | Research; demonstrated feasibility; not yet widely deployed operationally |

 In operational fingerprint examination, the three-level hierarchy is applied sequentially during the Analysis stage of ACE-V, before the examiner views the reference print.
-The discipline of completing analysis before comparison is the principal procedural safeguard against confirmation bias, the well-documented tendency for examiners who know the expected conclusion to interpret ambiguous features in ways that support that conclusion.
+The discipline of completing analysis before comparison is the principal procedural safeguard against confirmation bias, a failure mode dissected in the Dror 2006 cognitive bias study and the Mayfield misidentification case.

 During Analysis, the examiner documents the latent print in isolation.
 At Level 1, they identify the pattern type (if determinable): does this print show the overall ridge flow of a loop, a whorl, or an arch?
 They note the orientation of the print and any gross distortions.
 At Level 2, they map the visible minutiae: their type, their approximate position in the ridge coordinate system, and their angular direction.
 They note the ridge count between selected pairs of minutiae and the spatial relationships between clusters of minutiae.
 They assess print quality: how reliably are Level 2 features resolved?
 Is the print quality sufficient for Level 2 comparison?
 At Level 3, if print quality supports it, they note pore positions and edge contour features they would expect to find in a corresponding reference area.